riot-ci/RIOT/tests/driver_rn2xx3/README.md

 For testing the LoRaBee driver you can use the shell commands provided by this test application: `sys` and `mac`:
 * `sys` contains subcommands for controlling the device at a low-level
-* `mac` contains subcommands for connecting to a LoRaWAN network, sendind, receiving paquets and getting/setting some LoRaMAC parameters.
+* `mac` contains subcommands for connecting to a LoRaWAN network, sending, receiving paquets and getting/setting some LoRaMAC parameters.

-The full list of available parameters for each command is decribed in the following documents:
+The full list of available parameters for each command is described in the following documents:
 - For EU region (868MHz and 433MHZ bands):
 [RN2483](http://ww1.microchip.com/downloads/en/DeviceDoc/40001784B.pdf)